singularian/mdencode/README.md

 # Digital Signature List

-This is a list of the digital signatures.
+This is a list of the digital signatures and the overall objectives.
 More can be added to the signature chain and are selectable via a binary flag argument for file blocks and files.
 You can also add signatures.
 The design goal is to have hundreds of selectable signatures.

+- The capability to add more signatures
+- A chief design goal to have hundreds of user selectable file or block and block group signatures
 - [Digital Signature List](https://github.com/singularian/mdencode/blob/master/docs/hashList.md)

 # Digital Signature Heirarchy